-10 of the Most Beautiful Buildings in Morocco
+10 of the Most Beautiful Buildings in Morocco to Add to Your Itinerary

-Morocco is renowned for its architectural wonders, with strikingly beautiful buildings and monuments scattered throughout the country.
+Morocco is renowned for its architectural treasures, with strikingly beautiful buildings and monuments scattered throughout the country.
 From the opulently decorated mosques and madrasas of the imperial cities to the earthen-walled kasbahs and ksours of the south, the country’s diverse architectural traditions reflect its cultural, geographical and religious heritage.

 In this article, I’ll introduce 10 of the most beautiful buildings in Morocco to help you plan an architecture-focused itinerary around the country.